Garvit08/Project/Dr. Semmelweis and the Discovery of Handwashing/README.md

 <h2>In this Anlysis,</h2>
 <br>
-we find out that how handwashing decrease the amount of deaths in hospital.
+we find out that how Handwashing impact the number of deaths in hospital.
+Handwashing was first discovered by Dr. Semmelweis